 NB!
 This option is currently available only for the students whose TRP is either extended or issued on or after 23.05.2018.

-If housing costs are covered by the host institution (partner universities of the University of Tartu, the ISEP program), then this information will be included in the call for proposals or program terms.
+If housing costs are covered by the host institution (partner universities of the University of Tartu, ISEP), then this information will be included in the call for proposals or program terms.
 Do not hesitate to ask the receiving university for information or assistance regarding accommodation.